ushukkla/Test-The-Tongue/README.md

 -------------------------------------------------------------------------------------------------
 Test the tongue is the bio medical image analysis system, where through GMM and K- means clustering, and using shrapening filters in frequancy domain we will analyze what are the diseases that a patient is having.
+In this project we have taken the dataset of 1000 images tongues and their parts, of Indians.
+Through these 1000 images we have made our own dataset, comprising of 200 healthy persons and 800 unhealthy persons.
+The dataset is designed from specific database sources such as PubMed, Healthcare AI.

 • Sharpening the image for image enhancement and edge providing, using frequancy domain sharpening filters